Getting to Know Sauvignon Blanc Up Close and Personal

 - Sauvignon is very prone to rot, especially botrytis, if grown in fertile soils, as the bunches are then very compact.
 Some of the best Noble Late Harvest wines are made from Sauvignon Blanc grapes.
 In France, a sweet Sauvignon Blanc affected by noble rot is called a Sauternes and Château d'Yquem is probably the most well-known producer of Sauternes.

-- De Grendel scooped an FNB Top 10 Sauvignon Blanc award for their Koetshuis Sauvigon Blanc in 2019.
+- De Grendel scooped an FNB Top 10 Sauvignon Blanc award for their Sauvignon Blanc in 2022.

 - Centuries ago, in some sunny vineyard in France, Sauvignon Blanc met up with Cabernet Franc.
 The two crossed and it was, well, magic: they created Cabernet Sauvignon.